TheRegisb/pics-trigger/README.md

 ## Common
 Change directory to the root of the project.
 Then, type `mkdir build`, `cd build` and `cmake ..`.
 ## GNU/Linux
-Call `make` from the build/ folder and, if the compilation succeed, a binary named pics-trigger will appear at the root of the build/ folder.
+Call `cmake --build .` from the build/ folder and, if the compilation succeed, a binary named pics-trigger will appear at the root of the build/ folder.
 ## Windows
 Call `cmake --build . --target ALL_BUILD --config Release` from the build/ forlder.
 A binary named pics-trigger will appear in the build/Release/ folder along its required .dll.
 These .dll must stay in the same folder of pics-trigger in order for it to work.